bobanetwork/v3-anchorage/.gitbook/contents/hc/3_write-smart-contract.md

 ## Set and Increment Counters

-For our contract's second purpose, let's create a mapping for the counters and define a `hcAccount`.
+For our contract's second purpose, let's create a mapping for the counters and define `hcAccount`.
 This address will then be part of the `HybridAccount`.

 ```solidity
 contract TestCounter {